AceDataCloud/VeoAPI/docs/veo_videos_generation_api_integration_guide.md

 > Note that the `video_id` here is the ID of the generated video.
 If you do not know how to generate a video, you can refer to the basic usage above to generate a video.

-Next, we must fill in the prompt words needed for the next step to customize the generated video, which can specify the following content:
+Next, we must fill in the prompt words needed for the next step to customize the generated video, specifying the following content:

 - `model`: The model for generating the video, mainly `veo2`, `veo2-fast`, `veo3`, and `veo3-fast`.
-- `video_id`: The reference video ID used to obtain the 1080p video.
+- `video_id`: The reference video ID used to get the 1080p video.

 The sample input is as follows: